dgop92/find-your-gap-api/README.md

 # Find Your Gap API

-Find your gap was created to find common gaps (free hours between the U classes) given the schedules from a group of classmates.
+Find your gap was created to find common gaps (free hours between the U classes) given the schedules of a group of classmates.
 It will order the results based on how close the gaps are from classes

-This project is the API, [click here to look the client side](https://github.com/dgop92/find-your-gap)
+This project is the API, The client is [GapFind](https://github.com/dgop92/GFind)

 ## Project setup